elenabakhtina/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> Python supports the creation of anonymous functions (i.e. functions that are not bound to a name) at runtime, using a construct called "lambda".
-Below is an example of how lambda function defintion differes from a normal function definition:
+Below is an example that shows how lambda function differes from a normal function definition:
 >>> def f (x): return x**2
 ...
 >>> print f(8)